bluez-sh/gsoc-2019-log/log.md

 the calling application and inform it to stitch them together.
 I haven't worked at this level of application before so don't really know the details of it.
 This was Carl's idea, I hope he sheds some light on it.

+### July 13: Saturday

+I used ffmpeg to split the tiled heic files into multiple 'tiles%d.jpg'.
+I found ffmpeg already has a tiles filter which can be used to stitch tiles together to reconstruct the full image.
+I found the command to do that and voila!
+I had the full image as output!

+So at this stage the demuxer is still useful, one can use the above commands to get the desired image.
+But of course a better solution would be to somehow make ffmpeg do all this automatically for files with tiles.
+The image would also need to be cropped to its actual resolution and rotations (if any) applied.
+Considering all these it looks like letting the calling application handle tiles was a good suggestion that Carl made.

+Currently, I am browsing through the ffmpeg application code, and waiting for Carl's reply of course.

+### July 14: Sunday

+In the process of hard coding certain things for tile management, I managed to break the demuxer for simpler files :( So I got rid of those, considered some corner cases and as of now it works like a charm with any file I throw at it :)
+Of course I only have a few samples but still this is the first time all of them worked on my demuxer.
+I will have to get more samples soon though.